Meeting the Figurehead of Campbell at Inveraray Castle

 Meg: In today’s world, I think there is a great deal of desire to belong and to feel a sense of connection.

-Duke of Argyll: This comes to the very core of the Clan system.
+Duke of Argyll: This comes to the very core of the Clan system in Scotland.
 I think it is really important to have that knowledge of your past.
 I am very privileged, and fortunate, because I can go and open a book and I can trace my ancestry in one book back a thousand years.
 We have a TV program on at the moment called Who Do You Think Your Are?
 They take celebrities or well-known people and trace back two or three generations.
 A lot of people don’t even know who their grandparents are or where they came from or what they did or how many members of the family there were.
 Those with Scottish ancestry have a wonderful resource in Scotland to be able to fill the gaps in their knowledge and to provide that sense of belonging.

 So when you talk about the Scottish Diaspora living abroad, big societies in Canada and the United States, Australia, New Zealand, places where the Scots went--they’re incredibly passionate about their heritage and their roots.
 Two years ago I was involved in a project in Philadelphia and we raised money to build a monument to Scottish immigration.
 This I think is a very good example and shows the strength of this passion, even today.

-Duke of Argyll: The present castle and the one that I live in was started in 1746 after the last great battle in Scotland, Culloden.
+Duke of Argyll: The present castle and the one that I live in was started in 1746 after the last great battle in Culloden, Scotland.
 The family received the Dukedom of Argyll in 1701 from William and Mary for supporting their quest for the throne.
 He became a Privy Councillor and was William’s chief Scottish advisor.
 With this new role the family needed a castle fit for purpose.

 The first drawings of the present castle were done by Sir John Vanbrugh for the 2nd Duke, but the final design was done by Roger Morris and construction was started by the 3rd Duke.
 The design was truly modern, baroque, Palladian and Gothic in style.
 The construction was eventually finished in 1789.
 The style is very French, big windows and this is where the family would come for the summer.
 London was the center of culture, business and social activities.